MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 ### Exclusions

 Additional configurations may be provided to exclude specific components in your app from rewrites.
-Exclusions are predominantly useful for components which are not relevant for MAM (i.e. do not handle or display corporate data).
+Exclusions are predominantly useful for components that aren't relevant for MAM (i.e. don't handle or display corporate data).

 Exclusions can be configured for varying scopes:

-* `excludeProjects` allows excluding a list of Gradle projects.
-These exclusions are useful for projects which do not interface with Android libraries or system APIs and/or do not handle corporate data.
+- `excludeProjects` allows excluding a list of Gradle projects.
+These exclusions are useful for projects that don't interface with Android libraries or system APIs and/or don't handle corporate data.
 For example, a project that exclusively contains native code for performing low-level network operations might be a good candidate.
 If a project broadly interfaces with Android libraries or system APIs, these exclusions should be avoided.
-* `excludeClasses` allows excluding a list of classes.
-These exclusions are useful for classes which do not handle or present corporate data.
+- `excludeClasses` allows excluding a list of classes.
+These exclusions are useful for classes that don't handle or present corporate data.
 For example, splash screens and onboarding `Activity`s are good candidates.
-Note that a class cannot be excluded if any of its superclasses are processed.
+Note that a class can't be excluded if any of its superclasses are processed.
-* `excludeVariants` enables excluding project variants.
+- `excludeVariants` enables excluding project variants.
 These exclusions can refer to either a complete variant name or a single flavor.
-They are especially useful if you want to build a non-MAM flavor of your app.
+They're especially useful if you want to build a non-MAM flavor of your app.
   For example, if your app has build types `debug` and `release` with flavors {`noMAM`, `MAM`} and {`mock`, `production`} you could specify the following:
-  * `noMAM` to exclude all variants with the noMAM flavor or
+  - `noMAM` to exclude all variants with the noMAM flavor or
-  * `noMAMMockDebug` to exclude only that exact variant.
+  - `noMAMMockDebug` to exclude only that exact variant.

 > [!CAUTION]